-The Kingston post-divorce modifications lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP assist clients in all matters related to divorce, including child custody, child support, and spousal support modifications.
+The post-divorce modification attorney of Rusk, Wadlin, Heppner & Martuscello, LLP assist clients in all matters related to divorce, including child custody, child support, and spousal support modifications.
 Whether you need to change a custody, visitation, or support order—or you want to prevent a change to a standing order—we can help you pursue and protect your interests.

 Changing Child Custody & Child Support Orders in New York